EHughes190/EHughes190/README.md

 # Hi there, I'm Ed 👋

-I'm a Web Developer based in London, and I'm currently studying software development at _nology.
+I'm a Web Developer based in London.
+Currently studying software development at _nology.

 ---